igemmcmaster/genome-transformer/README.md

 # genome-transformer

-Apply the [Sub-Linear Memory Performer](https://arxiv.org/pdf/2012.11346.pdf) to genome sequences and see what happens.
+Apply a collection of efficient transformers to genome sequences and see what happens.

 ## Background